urbanjost/prep/README.md

   any text placed here in free form will be converted to comments, as well as anything from a $POST.
 For example:

-  Any processing $BLOCK can do, converting to a CHARACTER variable, writing the lines to an external file for generating documentation, ...

 $post ex1

+  $BLOCK can do other special processing, such as converting a block to a CHARACTER variable, writing the lines to an external file for generating documentation, and so on.

 $block
 ```